thecsw/memeinvestor_bot/README.md

 # 7 Built with

-  - [praw](https://github.com/praw-dev/praw), a Python package that allows for simple access to Reddit's API.
+  - [mira](https://github.com/thecsw/mira), a Go package that allows for simple access to Reddit's API.
-  - [fastnumbers](https://pypi.org/project/fastnumbers/), super-fast and clean conversions to numbers.
-  - [mysqlclient](https://github.com/PyMySQL/mysqlclient-python), a MySQL database connector for Python (with Python 3 support).
-  - [SQLAlchemy](http://www.sqlalchemy.org/), a Python SQL toolkit and Object Relational Mapper.
+  - [gorm](https://github.com/jinzhu/gorm), a Go SQL toolkit and Object Relational Mapper.

 # 8 Contributions